lightray22/andromeda-desktop-clients/README.md

     - Install macFUSE from https://osxfuse.github.io/

-# FUSE Usage
+# FUSE Client

+Located in `src/bin/andromeda-fuse-cli`.

-Run `./andromeda-fuse --help` to see the available options.
+Run `./andromeda-fuse-cli --help` to see the available options.
 Authentication details (password, twofactor) will be prompted for interactively as required.
 Any option or flag can also be listed in a config file named `andromeda-fuse.conf`.
 Example: